IS BASE44 SAFE? SECURITY ANALYSIS | VIBEEVAL

 • Keys hardcode.
 When the AI sees an example credential nearby, it propagates that pattern instead of switching to environment variables.

 These are not bugs in Base44; they are characteristics of AI generation under “make this work” pressure.
 Knowing the pattern is the entire fix — every audit checklist below targets one of those failure modes.
+For step-by-step hardening in the Base44 dashboard and functions model, see How to Secure a Base44 App.

 The 6 areas to harden in every Base44 app